'We're leaving as fast as we can': University of Idaho reels with unease days after killing of 4 students and no suspect identified | KRDO

 “We cannot say there’s no threat to the community,” Moscow Police Department Chief James Fry said Wednesday during a news conference.
 “And as we have stated, please stay vigilant, report any suspicious activity and be aware of your surroundings at all times.”

-The university also reminded students that mental health support is available for them.
+The university also reminded students mental health support is available for them.

 “We are all still working though our grief and a range of emotions.
 Compounding this is the frustration and concern that no one has been arrested for these crimes,” Green said in a statement.